andreaconti/face_recognition_cam/README.md

 - `FaceDetector`, used to detect a faces in the image, crop them, identify facial landmarks and align faces
 - `FaceRecognizer`, used to assign a label to each known face or classify them as unknown

+Finally some utilities are contained into `util` module:

+- `Camera` provides a way to retrieve frames from a camera.
-Finally `CameraAlert` class can be used to monitor a camera and execute custom functions when a face is recognized.
+- `CameraAlert` class can be used to monitor a camera and execute custom functions when a face is recognized.

 ### FaceDetector